av3nger/cf-images/README.txt

 * Logging module
 * Images in media library can now be sorted by offload status
 * Integration with ShortPixel
+* Compatibility option to store credentials in the database

 Fixed:
 * Bulk processing stops if an image triggers an error during upload